Dessert For Two: Peach Shortcakes

 Peach Shortcakes For Two

 They conjure up images and feelings of sitting in your grandma’s kitchen on a Sunday afternoon, or stopping by a dusty roadside cafe for a sandwich and their famous peach pie (or shortcakes).
-I think that’s what dessert is all about — sitting, savoring, and remembering the sweet little things about life.
-We need more of that.
+That’s what dessert is all about — sitting, savoring, and remembering the sweet little things about life.

 Peach Shortcakes For Two